kurt-stolle/node-primid/README.md

 // Decode a hash, get back a number var number=generator.decode(hash);
 ```

+# Numbers
+You need to pick your own prime numbers unique to your application.
+For suggestions, look at [this list](http://primes.utm.edu/lists/small/millions/).

 # Usage
 1. Create a new `primid` instance using